Can Menopause Cause UTI: How To Prevent UTI During Menopause

 This post may contain affiliate links from which i can earn a commission

 If you’re a woman in menopause or postmenopause and experiencing a UTI (urinary tract infection) you’re not alone.
 These infections are a common health issue for menopausal women.
 In this blog post, we’ll talk about what you need to know about recurrent urinary tract infections and menopause.
-We’ll also provide some tips on what symptoms you should look out for as well as how to prevent and treat UTIs.
+We’ll also provide some tips on what symptoms you should look out for as well as how to prevent UTI during menopause.
 Keep reading for more information.

 What is a UTI?